 |Example: The first grievance filed at the high school in the 2010 – 2011 school year would be numbered: CAHS-01-( 10-11 ).|

-Any teacher who believes s/he has a grievance shall meet with his/her immediate supervisor within twenty-five (25) days of the incident to discuss the alleged violation.
-The teacher is entitled to take an Association Representative to the meeting.
+Any educator who believes they have a grievance shall meet with their immediate supervisor within twenty-five (25) days of the incident to discuss the alleged violation.
+The educator is entitled to take an Association Representative to the meeting.
 If this meeting does not result in a resolution by both parties, the following formal grievance procedure shall be followed:

 LEVEL ONE – IMMEDIATE SUPERVISOR

 If the grievance is not resolved by this discussion the grievance shall be put in writing on the appropriate form.
 It shall be signed by the grievant or the Association and delivered to their immediate supervisor within the same twenty-five (25) days after the alleged incident was known or should have been known to the aggrieved party.
 The written grievance must contain the claimed violation and pertinent contract/policy citations.